Modern Slavery Act Statement – 2017/2018

-Aspire Defence Services Limited (ADSL) is a project joint venture owned by Carillion and KBR that was formed to deliver Project Allenby Connaught, a 35 year contract to support the MoD across Salisbury Plain and Aldershot.
-The Company provides a broad range of services covering Facilities Management and also deliver projects, all activities delivered through a combination of self-delivery and sub-contract support.
-It employs over 950 staff.
+Aspire Defence Services Limited (ADSL) is a company formed originally by Carillion Plc and Kellogg Brown & Root Limited ( “KBRL”) , and now wholly owned by KBR, to deliver services on the UK MoD’s Project Allenby Connaught ( the “Project”), being a 35 year Project to finance, design, build and maintain living accommodation and associated infrastructure for troops across Salisbury Plain and Aldershot.
+The Company provides a broad range of services covering facilities management for the Project and contracts for other customers, all activities delivered through a combination of self-delivery and sub-contract support.
+It employs over 960 staff.

-ADSL recognises that Modern Slavery, which includes human trafficking, is a horrific crime that fundamentally violates Human Rights, and which sadly remains an important issue that has no place in society.
-The organisation is therefore fully committed to meeting its obligations under the Modern Slavery Act with responsibility for compliance vested in the Senior Leadership Team reporting through the Audit Committee to the Board of Directors.
+ADSL recognises that modern slavery, which includes human trafficking, is a horrific crime that fundamentally violates human rights, and which sadly remains an important issue that has no place in society.
+The organisation is therefore fully committed to meeting its obligations under the Modern Slavery Act 2015 and related Government guidance.
+Responsibility for compliance is vested in ADSL’s Senior Leadership Team reporting through the Audit Committee to the Board of Directors.

-During 2016, ADSL has taken the following steps to support the strategic intention to eliminate any risk of Modern Slavery offences being committed by the organisation and its Supply Chain:
+During 2017, ADSL has taken the following steps to support the strategic intention to eliminate any risk of Modern Slavery offences being committed by ADSL and its supply chain: